Resources for Families of Children with Retinopathy of Prematurity (ROP)

 Infantsee® provides no-cost comprehensive eye and vision assessment for infants 6-12 months old regardless of a family’s income or access to insurance.
 The website includes a parent center with helpful information on baby’s developing eyes, what to expect at an appointment, and other ways to help with infant vision development.

-These organizations provide support for families of children with special healthcare or learning needs
+Organizations providing support for families of children with special healthcare or learning needs

 SPAN Parent Advocacy Network empowers families as advocates and partners in improving education, health/mental health and human services outcomes for infants, toddlers, children, youth, and young adults.
 SPAN works in New Jersey and nationally to provide resources, support, leadership engagement and training, and advocacy for families of children and youth with special health care needs.